-Skill in communicating scientific data orally and in writing to both technical and non-technical personnel.
+Skill in communicating scientific data orally and in writing to both technical and non-technical personnel to a broad variety of audiences, even when those audiences may have varying interests.

-FACTOR 2 - Supervisory Controls
+FACTOR 2 - SUPERVISORY CONTROL

-The supervisor sets the overall objectives and program emphasis and works with the employee in developing project priorities.
-The scientist is responsible for independently planning own work, coordinating this work with other hydrologists, engineers, or resource specialists, resolving technical problems, deciding on the necessity for and kind of technical compromise required by resource constraints, and finalizing all assignments.
+The supervisor sets the overall objectives and program.
+The scientist is responsible for determining projects and activities necessary to meet objectives and for independently planning own work, coordinating this work with other hydrologists, engineers, or resource specialists, resolving technical problems, deciding on the necessity for and kind of technical compromise required by resource constraints, and finalizing all assignments.

 The scientist keeps the supervisor informed of possible adverse reactions, publicity, or cooperator interest that might arise from study findings or conclusions.
-Analysis, recommendations, and conclusions are accepted as being technically correct.
+Analysis, recommendations, and conclusions are accepted as authoritative and are accepted by others that of a technical expert.